top of page

 Paybook

-Except mail from home and food, the other most important thing for a soldier to get was paid!
+Except for mail from home and food, the other most important thing for a soldier was getting paid!
 Not much point getting leave if you don't have any money to spend.
-So the pay-book was never forgot about, nothing to tricky about producing this either.
+So the pay-book was never forgotten about.
+Nothing to tricky about producing these, either.

 paybook_front.jpg

-Like the identification card the Pay-book is always made of different colours and texture of card/paper.
-Although as this is stapled together, its really easy.
+Like the identification card the Pay-book is always made of different colours and textures of cardstock and paper.
+Although as this is just stapled together, it's really easy make.

 9-parachute-pay-book-interior-flap-1.jpg

-The details shown right are for a member of the 82nd Airborne, so of particular interest to us.
-You can refer to the pay-scale section of this website when filling out, how much you would be entitled too.
-Also, before you go crazy and fill this out.
-Think about, where you started.
-Did you start as a private, if so fill the card out as such, make the relevant adjustments further along in the card.
-Giving your impression more details.
+The details shown right are for a member of the 82nd Airborne, so is of particular interest to us.
+You can refer to the pay-scale section of this website when filling out your Pay Record so you can fit it to your unique back-story and apply the appropriate allotments and entitlements.
+Also, before you go crazy and fill this out, think about your history in the service.
+Did you start as a private and then get promoted to PFC?
+If so, fill the card out to reflect this, making the relevant adjustments further along in the card.
+This will give your impression more detail and authenticity.

 9-parachute-pay-book-interior-page-2-and

 The simplest to create, the dullest to fill out and the least interesting to look at!
-However, for the new soldier, this would be useful as they would have been vaccinated against lots, most soldiers had never been treated for anything and lots of these new to the soldiering life had never seen a dentist before!
+However, for the new soldier, this would be useful as they would have been vaccinated against lots and lots of things; most soldiers had never been treated for anything and lots of these new to the soldiering life had never seen a dentist before!
 So the dentists would kept very busy when drafting started!

-The example of the right gives you a good idea of when booster shots would be given, remembering if your a new recruit then your card will only have one of each shot.
-Its good to get multiple people to fill out this record for you, as they look odd when its all in the same handwriting and same pen!
+The example at right gives you a good idea of when booster shots would be given; remember if you're a new recruit then your card will only have one of each shot.
+It's good to get multiple people to fill out this record for you, as they look odd when it's all in the same handwriting and same pen!

 1 immu.jpg